 The wives of Isaac and Jacob came from Aram-naharaim (Genesis 24:10).
 The city of Pethor, where Balaam, or at least his father Beor, came from, was in Aram-naharaim (Deuteronomy 23:4), although this may be another place called such (see our article on the name Pethor).

 And when Cushan-rishathaim, the king of Aram-naharaim took sway over Israel and held it for eight years, YHWH raised up a savior: Othniel, the nephew of Caleb, who defeated Cushan-rishathaim and became the first judge of Israel (Judges 3:8).
 Much later, when the Ammonites insulted king David, they hired a regiment of cavalry from Aram-naharaim to fight him (1 Chronicles 19:6).

 The name Aram-naharaim obviously consists of two elements.
 The first part is the same as the name Aram, the Hebrew name for Syria, which derives of the verb רום (rum), meaning to rise up, or to be high:

-The second part of our name is a dual form of a noun that comes from the verb נהר I (nahar I), meaning to flow or stream:
+The second part of our name is a dual form of a noun that comes from the verb נהר (nahar), meaning to flow or shine: